mikeawalker/examples/README.md

 **Where is the best place to look for more reduction?**

 QT5 takes up almost 400G and isnt used when we are running headless - if you can figure out how to run without QT the image will be even better.
+You might be able to build gz sim and not compile in the qt stuff?